Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Green Hag.md

     \ them as if she were present and standing in the duplicate's space.
 If the illusory\
     \ duplicate takes any damage, it disappears.  \n- The region takes twice as long\
     \ as normal to traverse, since the plants grow thick and twisted, and the swamps\
-    \ are thick with reeking mud.  \n- Trees transform into awakened trees and attack\
+    \ are thick with reeking mud.  \n- Trees transform into [[5.
+Mechanics/Bestiary/Plant/Awakened Tree.md|awakened trees]]\
-    \ when hostile intruders are near.  "
+    \ and attack when hostile intruders are near.  " "name": ""
-  "name": ""
 "source":
 - "MM"